Roman-kazi/fizz_buzz/README.md

 # fizz_buzz
-Beginner friendly Repository for Hacktoberfest, for contributors looking for making their first pull requests.
+Beginner friendly Repository for Hacktoberfest.
+For contributors looking for making their first pull requests.

 # Guidelines
 Contribute Unique solutions to the fizzbuzz problem.